Do you spend time using social media at all?

 Always be learning

 Another way to take your business seriously is by investing in yourself and your craft by educating yourself as much as possible.
-It’s one thing to “know some stuff” about social media, but to be a serious contender as a social media manager you need to pursue training in your platforms and service areas of choice.
+It’s one thing to “know some stuff” about social media, but to be a serious contender as a Social Media Virtual Assistant you need to pursue training in your platforms and service areas of choice.

 There are a ton of free resources out there on the internet, as well as platform and service-specific courses.
-To get started with a solid foundation of knowledge as a social media manager and be able to step in and help businesses right away we recommend Social Media for Virtual Assistants, one of the six skill-specific courses found within The #FullyBookedVA System.
+To get started with a solid foundation of knowledge as a Social Media VA and be able to step in and help businesses right away we recommend Social Media for Virtual Assistants, one of the six skill-specific courses found within our VA training program, The #FullyBookedVA System.

 Finally, social media is constantly changing.
-To stay one step ahead and set yourself apart as an excellent social media manager you need to be committed to staying on top of trends, learning new tools and keeping up with any changes that roll out with your platforms of specialty.
+To stay one step ahead and set yourself apart as an excellent Social Media Virtual Assistant you need to be committed to staying on top of trends, learning new tools and keeping up with any changes that roll out with your platforms of specialty.

 Understand the tools